 The DT 1990s are an exceptional pair of professional cans that any child of an oil tycoon will enjoy.
 In the studio, they’re not the most flat, neutral sounding and suffer from slightly recessed mids, so keep that in mind if you’re doing supercritical audio work.

-Priced at $449.99, these are expensive, like really expensive.
+Priced at $499.00, these are expensive, like really expensive.
 Are these $250-300 better than the HD 600s?
 No, not by a long shot.
 These are not for value; these are for the sheer fun of them.
-If you’ve got money that needs to go… for legitimate tax reasons… these are the expenses you need to make.
+If you’ve got money that needs to go… for totally legitimate tax reasons… these are the expenses that you need to make.
 Get a DT 1990, and with the link below, please.

 Conclusion